kiba/Writings/for_science/dramatis_personae.md

 * **Glynda Goodwitch** - First Appearance: Chapter 15.
 She is a huntress and professor at Beacon Academy.
 After driving off the robbers, she, along with Ruby Rose, applied first aid until the ambulance arrived.

-* **Headmaster Ozpin** - First Appearance: Chapter 16.
-He is the Headmaster of the Beacon Academy, a combat school.
+* **Headmaster Ozpin** - He is the Headmaster of the Beacon Academy, a combat school.
 Talked to everyone involved with the incident from chapter 15.

+Appearances: 16, 17, 18

 * **Doctor Ross Steff** - First Appearance: Chapter 16.
 Informed Ozpin on the medical conditions of two Sidonians.